USCbiostats/PM566/website/content/assignment/10-lab.md

 # Exercise 1

-Retrive the actor ID, first name and last name for all actors using the `actor` table.
-Sort by last name and then by first name.
+Edit the code below to retrieve the actor ID, first name and last name for all actors using the `actor` table.
+Sort by last name and then by first name (note that the code chunk below is set up to run SQL code rather than R code).

 ```sql